tjaey/COMP3020Project/README.md

 Hi-Fidelity Prototype for a University Course Registration System.

-  to run:
+To run:
-    > download entire repo
+1. download entire repo
-    > open index.html [should open in default web-browser]
+2. open index.html [should open in default web-browser]
-    > log in to the system by putting any text into the 'username' and 'password' fields
+3. log in to the system by putting any text into the 'username' and 'password' fields